What is Passeig de Gràcia Barcelona?

 During the 19th Century, this elegant, majestic boulevard was a showcase for Barcelona’s bourgeoisie.
 It also links the Plaça Catalunya with the district of Gràcia.
 The presence of the city’s finest modernist buildings makes Passeig de Gràcia an authentic open-air museum.
 It is also home to two of Gaudí’s most important creations here – La Pedrera and Casa Batllo.

-Visit places in Passeig de Gràcia.
+Visit places in Passeig de Gràcia

 For shopping, the avenue’s immense style and elegance mean all the major fashion stores have set up shop here.
 From Zara, Loewe, Chanel, Mont Blanc, Adolfo Dominguez, Yves Saint Laurent, Escada and Hermès all have addressed here.
 It also includes Spanish stores such as Massimo Dutti.
 So if you’ve come to shop till you drop, then Passeig de Gràcia is the place to be!

-Barcelona’s new artery, right in the centre of the newly built Eixample district, was the place wealthy bourgeois families chose to live.
+Barcelona’s new artery, right in the center of the newly built Eixample district, was the place wealthy bourgeois families chose to live.
 They constructed imposing buildings on both sides of the street that mesmerize those who walk past them.
-Architects of the calibre of Gaudí (La Pedrera and the Casa Batllo) and many more created these jewels.
+Architects of the caliber of Gaudí (La Pedrera and the Casa Batllo) and many more created these jewels.
 Besides, on the pavement we can see the organic paving stones designed by Gaudí, and along the boulevard are the streetlamps by Pere Falqués, with their white-mosaic benches.
 The architectural jewels stand side by side with some of Barcelona’s most prestigious shops.
 This area is spectacular to live in, with great apartments for rent with high ceilings!